PurdueIEEE/boilerbooks/docs/development.md

 ## Important Notes

-By default, a bootstrap account is created with the username `pieee` and the password `test`.
+By default, a bootstrap account is created with the username `master` and the password `test`.
 This account has Treasurer permissions and should be used to grant permissions to your actual testing accounts.
 While this is a local testing platform, changing the default password is highly recommended.